mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 To address issues of confidence interacting in online communities, Roque's FCL study aimed to move online community interaction into a face to face settings [-@roque_family_2016].
 The use of facilitators who were trained to recognise the helping behaviours of parents.

 ## Pedagogies to support game making via coding

 One of the main themes of this review is to address what pedagogies are available in to help coding, in relation to RQ1.
-Following activity theory terms pedagogy can be reframed as pedagogical tools and processes and can be viewed as a kind of meditational strategy.
+Following activity theory terms pedagogy can be framed as pedagogical tools and processes and can be viewed as a kind of meditational strategy.

+The following have been selected as particularly aligned to the scope of the research, digital making in informal approaches (game making specifically when possible) and developing agency.
+It also focuses on real life rather than online pedagogies (justify this).

+The progression of pedagogies here develops from those on the more formal elements, teacher led, and develop to describe key features of coding clubs and informal programs.

 <!-- ## Project-based learning / Social approach / Communities of Learners.